Plug-On/BITS-INTERNSHIP/README.md

 # Project Tracker
 This is Project Tracker , a project management website with sprinkle of CRM(Customer Relationship Management) and HRM(Human Resource Management)  where you can keep track of your client.
-It is a web-based project tracker designed to manage companies, users, and hosting/domain details efficiently.
-Built with Laravel (backend), React (frontend), and TailwindCSS (UI).
+It is a web-based project tracker designed to manage companies, users and hosting/domain details efficiently.
+Built with Laravel (backend), React (frontend) and TailwindCSS (UI).

 This is internship project done by Niraj G.C. & Pradip Kr.
 Jaysawal for their BCA 7th semester.